Woman crossing a crosswalk designed for pedestrian safety

 LADOT’s Speed Safety System Program

-The Los Angeles Department of Transportation has begun the official Public Review Period for the City’s Speed Safety Systems Program pilot.
+The Los Angeles Department of Transportation has concluded the official Public Review Period for the City’s Speed Safety Systems Program pilot which began on Feb 11, 2026 and ended on March 24, 2026.

 This pilot program will install 125 speed safety systems across the City of Los Angeles to help reduce excessive speeding, save lives, and improve street safety by encouraging safer driving behavior.
 Utilizing data and community stakeholder input from racial equity, civil liberties, and economic justice organizations – systems will be installed across the city where speeding and crashes happen most often and where children, seniors, and other vulnerable people are concentrated.